bparanj/crystal/electronics/experiments/queue/passive-transis.md

 ### Can a Passive Circuit Contain Transistors?

-Yes, a passive circuit can contain transistors, but the transistors must be used in a manner that does not require an external power source or active control signals.
+a passive circuit can contain transistors, but the transistors must be used in a manner that does not require an external power source or active control signals.
 In such cases, transistors behave as passive elements, acting like controlled switches or diodes.

 - Transistors as Passive Components:
   - Diode Mode: When a transistor is configured with its base connected to the collector or emitter, it acts as a diode, which is a passive element.